3DS 2.0 in Checkout

 Introduction

-This page aims to describe the flow of 3DS 2.0 to merchants who are using the PXP Financial Hosted Payment Pages (Checkout).
+This page aims to describe the flow of 3DS2 to merchants who are using the PXP Financial Hosted Payment Pages (Checkout).

 ❗️

 The information on this page is relevant for merchants using the PXP Financial Checkout (getRedirectData).
-In case that the merchant also uses Backend2Backend (initiatePayment) for example for card on file transactions or merchant initiated transactions as recurring, also the other section of the 3DS 2.0 Information Hub.
+In case that the merchant also uses Backend2Backend (initiatePayment), for example, to process card on file transactions or merchant initiated transactions (MITs), please refer also to the other sections referenced in the 3DS 2.0 Information Hub.

-In general, the PXP Financial Checkout handles the 3DS 2.0 process without any additional interference with the merchant and the merchant needs not do any implementation changes.
+In general, the PXP Financial Checkout handles the 3DS2 process without additional intervention by the merchant.

-But, to take advantage of 3DS 2.0, redirect merchants should consider sending additional information for risk assessment by Issuers.
+However, to take advantage of 3DS, redirect merchants should consider sending additional information for risk assessment by issuers.
 The more information is sent, the higher the chance for frictionless authentication, without further user interaction, to complete authentication.

 Process Overview

-1. Merchant sends getRedirectData (and if applicable includes new optional 3DS 2.0 relevant parameters)
+1. Merchant sends getRedirectData (and if applicable includes new optional 3DS2 relevant parameters)

 2. Merchant redirects the customer to the PXP Checkout page